UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Method

-Following \citet{sheitz2022pitfalls}, we use the $\beta$-NLL loss, which down‑weights high‑variance points:
+A Negative Log-Likelihood (NLL) objective can adjust the influence of samples according to the variance parameters, which is equivalent to the estimated noise.
+Following \citet{sheitz2022pitfalls}, we use the improved version of it, a $\beta$-NLL loss, which down‑weights high‑variance points as:

-where $\beta>0$ controls the degree of variance re‑scaling, which is set to $0.5$, following \citet{sheitz2022pitfalls}.
+where $\beta>0$ controls the degree of variance rescaling, which is set to $0.5$, following \citet{sheitz2022pitfalls}.

-\subsubsection{Variance penalty.}
+\subsubsection{Variance Penalty}

-To discourage degenerate variance predictions (\ie{} high uncertainty at low error and low uncertainty at high error), we apply an error-weighted penalty to the predicted variance.
+To discourage degenerate variance predictions (i.e., high uncertainty at low error and low uncertainty at high error), we apply an error-weighted penalty to the predicted variance.
 Specifically, we scale each variance by an exponentially decaying function of its squared error, and take the L2 norm across the batch:

-where $\alpha>0$ modulates how sharply low‑error points are penalised for high uncertainty.
+where $\alpha>0$ modulates how sharply low-error points are penalised for high uncertainty.
 This formulation encourages the model to reserve high variance for genuinely uncertain samples, and therefore improves aleatoric UQ.

-\subsubsection{Alignment loss.}
+\subsubsection{Alignment Loss}

-The degree of alignment between two texts (\eg{} a news article and its corresponding essay) should reflect the degree of empathy.
+The degree of alignment between two texts (e.g., a news article and its corresponding essay) should reflect the degree of empathy.
 To capture this, we compute the \emph{cosine similarity} between their token representations.

-Given the input sequence defined in \Cref{eqn:concat}, the encoder produces a contextualised representation $h_z \in \mathbb{R}^{L \times d}$ for the full token sequence $z$.
-We extract individual representations $h_{x_1}$ and $h_{x_2}$ by splitting $h_z$ at the SEP tokens and averaging the token embeddings for each segment:
+Given the input sequence defined in \Cref{eqn:concat}, the encoder produces a contextualised representation $\bar h_z \in \mathbb{R}^{L \times d}$ for the full token sequence $z$.
+We extract individual representations $\bar h_{x_1}$ and $\bar h_{x_2}$ by splitting $\bar h_z$ at the SEP tokens and averaging the token embeddings for each segment:

 where $T_{x_1}$ and $T_{x_2}$ index the token positions of $x_1$ and $x_2$ within $z$.
 The similarity score $s \in [-1, 1]$ captures the degree of alignment between the two texts.
-To use this as a learning signal, we first rescale the original empathy labels (\eg{} $[1, 7]$) to $[-1, 1]$) to match the scale of $s$.
+To use this as a learning signal, we first rescale the original empathy labels (e.g., $[1, 7]$) to $[-1, 1]$) to match the scale of $s$.
 Let $y'$ denote the transformed label.
 We then define the alignment loss as

 This objective encourages the model to align the similarity between two texts with their associated empathy scores.

 The overall loss for \emph{a single probabilistic model} is, therefore:

 with weights $\lambda_{1,2}$ to be tuned as hyperparameters.